Davao City, officially known as the City of Davao, is a highly urbanized city in the island of Mindanao, Philippines.

 While petty crime is lacking, violent crime exists in Davao.
-Assaults, robberies and kidnappings are extremely common all over the islands but mostly don't affect the foreigners.
+Assaults, robberies, and kidnappings are extremely common all over the islands but most don't affect the foreigners.

 TERRORISM RISK : HIGH

-There have been numerous terrorist attacks in this part of the Philippines recent history.
+There have been numerous terrorist attacks in this part of the Philippines' recent history.
 Davao has been targeted by bomb blasts in 2013, 2015, 2016, 2017.
-Apart from that, there are deadly battles being fought between terrorists and the Philippine army outside of the city of Davao.
+Apart from that, deadly battles are being fought between terrorists and the Philippine army outside of the city of Davao.

 SCAMS RISK : MEDIUM

 Always carry small bills with you.
 Vendors will try and make you buy more things by saying they have no change for large bills.
 Apart from that, be wary of people lurking around ATMs or anyone trying to distract you.
 Taxi drivers might try to trick you into paying more, giving you wrongful information about the price of the ride.

 It is advised that women avoid walking alone after dark.
 Apply all precaution measures at all times and avoid dark and empty streets and locations.
 If you avoid these situations, it's mostly safe in Davao for women.

 Although the Philippine people are known as friendly and welcoming, you should keep in mind that although this country is mostly safe, it’s known to be a target for terrorists and that many countries advise against traveling there.